Vizible: A New Instructional Design Tool for Virtual Reality

 We don't think teachers, trainers, or students should need to have programming skills in order to create compelling VR content.
 That's why we're excited about Vizible, our VR creation and collaboration tool that gives instructional designers and teachers a way to craft compelling, VR-ready content for Oculus Rift, HTC Vive, or PC.
 Beyond that, Vizible also lets you hold online classes or trainings inside of your virtual reality content with multi-user functionality.
 You can create a VR experience using the Vizible Presentation Designer, and then hold an online session inside of it with people from around the world.
 Let's dive deeper.

 The Vizible Presentation Designer (PD) provides a purely visual interface for creating VR presentations.
 No coding required.
 In a lot of ways, Vizible PD is structured like PowerPoint, with a "slide" layout on the left and a view of the "scene" in the middle.
 In this virtual reality focused context, though, each "slide" is a 3D scene, not a 2D image.
 At the bottom of PD, below the slide view, you have an asset library, where you can store 3D models, 360 photos/videos, 2D videos, images, and pdfs.
 You can also record avatars with voice, gestures, and full interactivity and embed them in your presentation.
-Once you record an avatar, it gets saved in your asset library where you can then drag it into your presentation (a recorded avatar asset is circled in the below screenshot).
+Once you record an avatar, it gets saved in your asset library where you can then drag it into your presentation.

 You've also got a few other assets that come with Vizible PD, like Proximity Sensors and other objects that let you add interactivity to the scene.
 To give you assets to play with as you're learning your way around PD, you can load up some of the template scenes.
 This automatically places all of the assets from those scenes in your asset library, letting you then use them as building blocks for your own scenes.